Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.15.3.x of the free version correspond to changes made in 1.15.3.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.15.5.x of the free version correspond to changes made in 2.15.5.x of the paid version.

+= 1.15.5 - 19/Nov/2018 =

+* TWEAK: Include the backup set ID in clone ready state file
+* TWEAK: For Premium users with grand-fathered lifetime updates (i.e. purchased before August 2013), a regression had caused support entitlement expiries to no longer be notified
+* TWEAK: For Premium users with who have downgraded from unlimited licences to another package, a licence expiry message could show when in fact the real situation was that they just needed to specifically allocate a licence to the site.
+The relevant message has been adjusted to improve this.
+* TWEAK: Track "more files" incremental backup locations
+* TWEAK: Don't show individual add-ons that have not been bought in the account add-ons page if the user has Premium.
+* TWEAK: Include the raw updates check response information in the internal/advanced dump
+* TWEAK: Added the UpdraftClone video

 = 1.15.3 - 29/Oct/2018 =